 How Much Should I consume?

-We are not doctors or physicians, and therefore you should always consult with a professional before using.
+We are not doctors or physicians, and therefore you should always consult with a health professional (i.e. your doctor) before using.

-The state is currently allowing residents to obtain what’s known as an “affirmative defense provision” from their physician’s office.
-This effectively allows eligible patients to possess marijuana and paraphernalia while waiting for the MMJ registry to open.
-The provisions will expire 60 days after the online registry is operational.
+Ohio currently allows residents to obtain what’s known as an “affirmative defense provision” from their physician’s office.
+This effectively allows eligible patients to possess marijuana and paraphernalia while waiting for their MMJ card to arrive.

-Be advised, however, that not all doctors are on board with the provision.
-According to Marijuana Policy Project Senior Legislative Counsel Chris Lindsey in a statement to Watchdog.org, the affirmative defense “was not clearly articulated within the law, and that [is leading] to an unwillingness by state regulators to adequately protect patients until the program launches … The net effect is that patients are left out of the program much longer than anyone [initially] predicted.”
+Be advised, however, that not all Ohio doctors are on board with the provision.
+According to Marijuana Policy Project Senior Legislative Counsel Chris Lindsey in a statement to Watchdog.org, the affirmative defense “was not clearly articulated within the law, and that it [is leading] to an unwillingness by state regulators to adequately protect patients [prior to] the program launch date … The net effect is that patients [have been] left out of the program much longer than anyone [initially] predicted.”